bangbangcon/bangbangcon.github.io/speakers.md

 **_Making a Metaverse!
 A WebVR (not so M)MO for Programmers!_**

-VR is upon us!
+Virtual reality is upon us!
 After seeing Brian Peiris' AMAZING "web-based live coding environment for Virtual Reality" [RiftSketch](https://github.com/brianpeiris/RiftSketch), I was inspired to make my own version.
 Motivated by questions like 'What if